Skip to content

 The realistic path is slower, steadier, and sustainable.

-These factors determine whether you'll see positive ROI, and they're largely within your control.
+These factors determine whether you'll see positive ROI.
+The good news is they're largely within your control.

-Factor 4: Marketing Foundation Coaching accelerates progress, doesn't create from nothing.
+Coaching accelerates progress but doesn't create from nothing.
 Minimum foundation: 100+ email subscribers, website communicating your offer, one validated offer sold multiple times, basic customer journey understanding, willingness to show up consistently.

 When Marketing Coaching ISN'T Worth the Investment